mrkorzun/mrkorzun/README.md

 # 💫 About Me:
 <div style="user-select: none; pointer-events: none;">
- •	🖥️ <strong>I’m currently working on:</strong> I’m working on improving and optimizing Python scripts and bots for automating tasks and creating efficient web services.<br>
+ •	🖥️ <strong>I’m currently working on:</strong> improving and optimizing Python scripts and bots for automating tasks and creating efficient web services.<br>
  •	👥 <strong>I’m looking to collaborate on:</strong> Python projects involving automation, web services, and bot development.<br>
  •	🛠️ <strong>I’m looking for help with:</strong> Discovering interesting and challenging projects where my Python expertise can be applied to solve complex problems.<br>
  •	🌱 <strong>I’m currently learning:</strong> Expanding my skills in full-stack development, diving deeper into web frameworks, and mastering cloud services like AWS.<br>